JAMESMTL/snippets/bnx2x/proxmox/README-dkms.md

 ### Updateting and recovery instructions for dkms kernel module

-For the Huawei and Alcatel ONTs the procedure is fairly staright forward and is to literally step 5 from above.
+For the Huawei and Alcatel ONTs the procedure is fairly staright forward.

     apt -y install pve-headers-$(uname -r)
     dkms install bnx2x/99.1.713.36-0 -k $(uname -r)